reactjs/react.dev/src/content/reference/react/createContext.md

 export const AuthContext = createContext(null);
 ```

-Components declared in other files can then use the [`import`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/import) statement to read or provide this context:
+Components declared in other files can then use the [`import`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/import) statement to read or provide this Context:

 ```js {2}
 // Button.js